Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Dynamic_Strings.md

 greeting.decapitalize()
 ```

-A lookup table macro is emitted per direction the first time it is used.
-Non-ASCII characters are left untouched.
+A translation table is written to `kore_string_lib:memory tables.<direction>` on world load, and each character is
+mapped through a single `set from` on that table.
+Characters with no entry, including every non-ASCII one, are left
+untouched.
+Double quotes and backslashes skip the lookup because they cannot be used as an NBT path key; neither has a
+case, so they come out unchanged either way.

 ## Repeat, pad, trim